vgarcia007/movie-trailer-downloader/README.md

 - Strict language mode (ignore TMDB trailers in the wrong language, but still try YouTube fallback in your chosen language).
 - Works with multiple root directories.
 - Configurable via simple `.ini` file.
+- Replace old trailer files if a higher resolution version is found

 ---